Social Practice and Transformational Change

 BA Wilfrid Laurier, MA, PhD Toronto - Associate Professor

 B.A.Sc.
 Guelph, MSW Toronto, PhD Guelph - Associate Professor

-The objective of the PhD in Social Practice and Transformational is to build competency in research, practice (as a specific kind of professional activity) and engagement across these areas:
+The objective of the PhD in Social Practice and Transformational Change is to build competency in research, practice (as a specific kind of professional activity) and engagement across these areas:

 - the critical theorization of social practice and its relationship to policy, programs and service delivery and to transformational change;